katiem0/useful-github-scripts/README.md

 - Repository level Dependabot secrets
 - Repository level Codespaces secrets

-## Create Organization and Repo Secrets
+## Create Organization and Repository Secrets

 A [script](/create-secrets/README.md) that utilizes GitHub's GraphQL and REST APIs to **create** the following for an organization: